kbrandon19/Growers-CodeChallenge/README.md

 <hr><br>
 As far as the file that's to be inputted I was unsure if it would be from a json file or an uploaded file.
 I took the approach if there was going to be a simple text file uploaded.

-For the example text I create 3 separate files, 2 text files and one json file, just to test it later on.
+For the example text I create 2 separate files, 1 text files and one json file.
+The file I used to test my code was the example_file.txt and the parameters were blue and red.

 Using fileHandle was new to me and it was interesting to see how it work after reading more about it in MDN Web Docs.
 <br><br>